Chicago Blackhawks: Retired numbers

-Hall of Famers
+Hall of Fame

-The Chicago Blackhawks presently acknowledge an affiliation with a number of inductees to the Hockey Hall of Fame.
-Inductees affiliated with the Blackhawks include 41 former players and 10 builders of the sport.
+The Chicago Blackhawks acknowledge an affiliation with a number of inductees to the Hockey Hall of Fame, including 42 former players and 10 builders of the sport.
 The 10 individuals recognized as builders by the Hall of Fame include former Blackhawks executives, general managers, head coaches, and owners.
 In addition to players and builders, the team recognizes an affiliation with three broadcasters who were awarded the Foster Hewitt Memorial Award from the Hockey Hall of Fame.
 Lloyd Pettit, a sportscaster, was the first Blackhawks broadcaster to receive the award, in 1986.
 Other Blackhawks broadcasters awarded the Foster Hewitt Memorial Award include Pat Foley (awarded in 2014).
 In 2016, team historian Bob Verdi was awarded the Elmer Ferguson Memorial Award.